 My therapeutic style draws from evidence-based behavioral approaches and psychoanalytic techniques.
 Emphasis is placed on the collaboration between counselor and client, and my desire to provide you with different perspectives needed for you to make the best decision for yourself.

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavior Therapy (CBT)

-Cognitive Behavioral Therapy (CBT) explores the relationship between beliefs, thoughts, and feelings, and the behaviors that follow.
+Cognitive Behavior Therapy (CBT) explores the relationship between beliefs, thoughts, and feelings, and the behaviors that follow.
 CBT teaches people that perceptions about the world, self, and others influence their response to life events.

-Dialectical Behavioral Therapy (DBT)
+Dialectical Behavior Therapy (DBT)

-Dialectical Behavioral Therapy (DBT) emphasizes problem-solving skills and acceptance-based strategies.
+Dialectical Behavior Therapy (DBT) emphasizes problem-solving skills and acceptance-based strategies.
 The premise of DBT is that opposite concepts, such as change and acceptance, can exist simultaneously.
 The four components of DBT are: mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
 Each component is comprised of skills that can be learned in both individual and/or group therapy, which may include phone coaching.

 Cognitive Processing Therapy (CPT)

 Cognitive Processing Therapy (CPT) is one of a variety of targeted trauma-informed techniques.
-CPT usually lasts approximately 12 sessions and aims to help people manage distressing thoughts more effectively through activities such as writing an impact statement, reviewing “stuck points”, as well as the corresponding beliefs, thoughts, and behaviors.
+CPT lasts approximately 12 sessions and aims to help people manage distressing thoughts more effectively through activities such as writing an impact statement, reviewing “stuck points”, as well as the corresponding beliefs, thoughts, and behaviors.
 Clients who engage in CPT are guided by a counselor to gain a deeper understanding of how traumatic experiences can influence the way they think about themselves, others, and the world.

 Narrative Therapy